rdehaan/rdehaan.github.io/current/complexity-ja.md

 For more details on judgment aggregation, consult the literature (e.g., [Endriss, 2016]).

+The investigation of complex voting scenarios (that can be modelled, e.g., using the framework of judgment aggregation) is part of the field of *computational social choice*, which is related to the wider areas of *multi-agent systems* and *artificial intelligence*.

 ## Research findings

 We investigated various computational problems that come up in the setting